ensnare-org/ensnare-v1/NOTES.md

 Another test: drop targets.
 If it can have multiple, then it must be a component.
 If it can only be a single drop target, then it's probably a widget.

+# 2023-11-07: More on concrete vs trait

+I just noticed that I broke all the integration tests with the switch to integrated LivePatternSequencer.
+They are all adding their own programmed sequencers, so we ended up with two sequencers.
+They broke because not everyone was using the same singleton PianoRoll.
+I updated a test to use the integrated sequencer, but I'm not happy with how it turned out; there are too many intricate and fragile ordering requirements.

+So now for the Nth time I'm rethinking everything.
+Maybe this will work:

+- `Orchestrator`'s core job is to accept the Entities it is given, and keep calling them in the right sequence until they're done.
+- `Orchestrator`'s non-jobs: egui rendering, serialization.
+- `OrchestratorHelper` takes an `Orchestrates` and does stuff like rendering to audio.
+- `Project`'s job is to convert serialized Project to/from Orchestrator and anything else, like PianoRoll.
+- `OrchestratorMegaWidget`'s job is to render the entire Orchestrator view and allow editing.

+What I did today:

+- Made a new `Orchestrator` and renamed the old one to `OldOrchestrator`.
+The new one *almost* does nothing but implement the trait.
+- Made `Project` that doesn't quite do anything yet.
+- Started separating out egui code into a new crate.
+- Created `OrchestratorHelper` and moved the rendering methods there.

+I'm going to commit this on a branch because it has a lot of roughness, and I'll lose track of which still need work if I commit on main.